smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ### `performUpkeep` function

-When `checkUpkeep` returns `upkeepNeeded == true`, the Keeper node broadcasts a transaction to the blockchain to execute your `performUpkeep` function on-chain with `performData` as an input.
+When `checkUpkeep` returns `upkeepNeeded == true`, the Automation node broadcasts a transaction to the blockchain to execute your `performUpkeep` function on-chain with `performData` as an input.

 > 📘 Gas limits for `performUpkeep`
 >
 > During registration you have to specify the maximum gas limit that we should allow your contract to use.
 We simulate `performUpkeep` during `checkUpkeep` and if the gas exceeds this limit the function will not execute on-chain.
 One method to determine your upkeep's gas limit is to simulate the `performUpkeep` function and add enough overhead to take into account increases that might happen due to changes in `performData` or on-chain data.
 The gas limit you specify cannot exceed the `callGasLimit` in the [configuration of the registry](/docs/chainlink-keepers/supported-networks/#configurations).

 Ensure that your `performUpkeep` is _idempotent_.
 Your `performUpkeep` function should change state such that `checkUpkeep` will not return `true` for the same subset of work once said work is complete.
-Otherwise the Upkeep will remain eligible and result in multiple performances by the Keeper Network on the exactly same subset of work.
+Otherwise the Upkeep will remain eligible and result in multiple performances by the Chainlink Automation Network on the exactly same subset of work.
 As a best practice, always [revalidate](#revalidate-performupkeep) conditions for your upkeep at the start of your `performUpkeep` function.

 ```solidity
 function performUpkeep(